cujojs/most/docs/api.md

 most.of(x): x|
 ```

 Create a stream containing only x.
+End signal value of the stream is always `null`.

 ```js
 var stream = most.of('hello');